OpenIndiana/oi-docs/docs/misc/about.md

 * Provide well organized, technically accurate information in an aesthetically pleasing way.
 * Treat docs like code (for example: using version control, continuous integration, etc.)
 * Migrate all existing and future documentation to a simple text based markup.
-    * No more XML editors.
-    * No more CMS systems to maintain (or databases to backup).
-    * No more suffering the constraints of embedded web editors.
-* Deploy documentation via a static website generator and employ a dynamic _mobile first_ CSS framework.
+* Deploy documentation via a static website generator.
+* Employ a dynamic _mobile friendly_ CSS framework.

 To this end, the team looked at several documentation oriented static site generators and selected MkDocs for its simplicity, ease of use, and professional quality output.